Assessing certainty of evidence

 Two main online tools are available specifically to support the development of guidelines: GRADEpro GDT and MAGICapp.
 Both can assist you in presenting structured evidence profiles and working through assessments of each outcome using GRADE.
-MAGICapp also supports the online publication of guidelines with layered presentation allowing readers to access evidence tables from the recommendations (for example, see the Australian Clinical Guidelines for Stroke Management 2017).
+MAGICapp also supports the online publication of guidelines with layered presentation allowing readers to access evidence tables from the recommendations; for example, see the Australian Clinical guidelines for stroke management.
 A standalone app has also been developed to support the use of the CINeMA tool to assess certainty in network meta-analysis.

 Developers should be aware that costs may be associated with the use of these tools.